 On Saturday, Victor

-Emanuel of the House of Savoy (son of the last king
+Emanuel of the House of Savoy (son of the last king of

 homeless in Naples that bears the name of Victor Emanuel

-II, this Victor Emanuel's
+II, this Victor Emanuel's great-great-grandfather and

-Italy.
-The city of Naples has refused the
+the first king of united Italy.
+The city of Naples has

 (This, of course, begs the question of why a private citizen cannot donate a stereo and some chairs —indeed, whatever he wants— to a home for the needy.)
 It remains to be seen how that will play out.
 (I am betting the city caves in and takes the gift.)
 Privately, of course, they will be well received at the Savoy Club in Naples, no doubt by some of the very people (a bit older now) who voted for the monarchy and against the institution of a republic in 1946 (the monarchy carried the vote in Naples, 10-to-1).A small demonstration is planned by those nostalgic for the really ex-monarchy, the Bourbons, whose Kingdom of Naples was absorbed kicking and screaming into a united Italy in 1860.
 The neo-Bourbon Movement of Naples is apparently going to stand around and hold slightly rude placards.
-Says Gennaro de Crescenzo, head of the organization: "The Savoys meant the end of Naples as a capital and the beginning of its decline—the beginning of the so-called 'Question of the South' in Italy, the failure of our factories, the beginning of emigration from the south, the plundering of Neapolitan coffers, and the massacre of loyalists—who were defined as "bandits".
+Says Gennaro de Crescenzo, head of the organization: "The Savoys meant the end of Naples as a capital and the beginning of its decline, the beginning of the so-called 'Question of the South' in Italy, the failure of our factories, the beginning of emigration from the south, the plundering of Neapolitan coffers, and the massacre of loyalists, who were defined as "bandits".
 [See Risorgimento, anti-Risorgimento & Bandits]

 Concerning the visit of the Savoys to Naples, the city of Naples backtracked and accepted a gift from Victor Emanuel and also turned to flapdoodle the official line that the Savoys are "just private citizens like anyone else and we aren't going to baby-sit them".
 Indeed, the mayor of Naples, Mrs. Iervolino, and the ex-mayor (now president of the Campania region), Mr. Bassolino, both showed up to say hello.